whatisnuclear/website/offshore-nuclear-plants.md

 <a href="/img/ops-manufacturing-license.jpg"><img class="img-fluid"
 src="/img/ops-manufacturing-license.jpg" alt="The manufacturing license for the first 8
 offshore reactors"/></a>
-<caption>A note discussing the  manufacturing license issued by the NRC to construct 8 floating reactors</caption>
+<figcaption>A note discussing the  manufacturing license issued by the NRC to construct 8 floating reactors</figcaption>
 </figure>

 ## So what happened?